dblsilverio/reactnd-project-myreads-starter/README.md

 Test the build with `serve` package by installing it: `sudo npm install -g serve` and running `serve -s build` from the project's root path.

-You will be able to access the project through `http://localhost:5000` or yout local network ip followed by port 5000.
+You will be able to access the project through `http://localhost:5000` or your local network ip followed by port 5000.

 ## Sending to Production